Need to know how to get the most out of Pinterest this holiday season?

 7. Segment your Gifts

-More boards means more interaction, and more chance of a re-pin.
+More boards mean more interaction and more chance of a re-pin.
 This is especially important if you have a lot of gifts to promote this holiday season.
 Get creative with your board titles, as well.
 Try to steer clear of ‘gift ideas for him’.
 Instead, how about ‘gifts he’ll love’?

 8. Use Rich Pins